Azure/ResourceModules/docs/wiki/The context - CARML overview.md

 # CARML overview

+This section provides an overview of the Common Azure Resource Modules Library (CARML) repository.

+The purpose of the CARML initiative is twofold:
+- To host a collection

-The _CARML_ repository hosts a collection of [resource modules](./Modules) with the intend to cover as many Azure resources and their child-resources as possible.
+The _CARML_ repository hosts a collection of Azure [resource modules](./The%20library) with the intent to cover as many Azure resources and their child-resources as possible.

 As such, users can use the modules as they are, alter them and or use them to deploy their environments.